Shaiene-kun/gay-clock/README.md

 # gay-clock
-Did this with Libanosa, my fiancee/gf/shellmate after a break from programming
+Did this with my fiancee/gf/shellmate after a break from programming